Headphones: Impedance

-Headphones are available with high or low impedance (typically measured at 1 kHz).
-Low-impedance headphones are in the range 16 to 32 ohms and high-impedance headphones are about 100-600 ohms.
-As the impedance of a pair of headphones increases, more voltage (at a given current) is required to drive it, and the loudness of the headphones for a given voltage decreases.
-In recent years, impedance of newer headphones has generally decreased to accommodate lower voltages available on battery powered CMOS-based portable electronics.
-This has resulted in headphones that can be more efficiently driven by battery-powered electronics.
-Consequently, newer amplifiers are based on designs with relatively low output impedance.
+Headphones are available with high or low impedance.
+Low-impedance headphones are in the range 16 to 32 ohms and high-impedance headphones are 100 to 600 ohms.
+Impedance is typically measured at 1 kHz.
+High impedance headphones require more voltage, and the loudness of the headphones for a given voltage decreases.
+In recent years, impedance of newer headphones has generally decreased to accommodate lower voltages available on battery-powered portable electronics.
+Consequently, newer amplifiers feature relatively low output impedance.

 The impedance of headphones is of concern because of the output limitations of amplifiers.
-A modern pair of headphones is driven by an amplifier, with lower impedance headphones presenting a larger load.
+Lower impedance headphones present a larger load.
 Amplifiers are not ideal; they also have some output impedance that limits the amount of power they can provide.
-To ensure an even frequency response, adequate damping factor, and undistorted sound, an amplifier should have an output impedance less than 1/8 that of the headphones it is driving (and ideally, as low as possible).
-If output impedance is large compared to the impedance of the headphones, significantly higher distortion is present.
+To ensure an even frequency response, adequate damping factor, and undistorted sound, an amplifier should have an output impedance less than one eighth that of the headphones it is driving.
+If output impedance is large compared to the impedance of the headphones, significantly higher distortion is possible.
 Therefore, lower impedance headphones tend to be louder and more efficient, but also demand a more capable amplifier.
-Higher impedance headphones are more tolerant of amplifier limitations, but produce less volume for a given output level.
+Higher impedance headphones are more tolerant of amplifier limitations, but produce less volume for a given amplifier output level.

 Historically, many headphones had relatively high impedance, often over 500 ohms so they could operate well with high-impedance tube amplifiers.
 In contrast, modern transistor amplifiers can have very low output impedance, enabling lower-impedance headphones.
-Unfortunately, this means that older audio amplifiers or stereos often produce poor-quality output on some modern, low-impedance headphones.
+This means that older audio equipment may produce poor-quality output on some modern, low-impedance headphones.
 In this case, an external headphone amplifier may be beneficial.